-THE AMERICAN ROCKETRY CHALLENGE 2021 QUALIFYING/SELECTION FLIGHT DEMONSTRATION
+THE AMERICAN ROCKETRY CHALLENGE 2022 QUALIFYING/SELECTION FLIGHT DEMONSTRATION

-TEAM'S SCHOOL/ORGANIZAT ION: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: QUALIFIC CATION ATTEMPT # (Circle) 1 2 3 EMENTS (ALL MUST BE CIRCL 0 gm at takeoff, with egg and motors LED "YES" OR THE FLIGHT IS DQ) s, and was it 650mm or more long?
-YES / NO Did all parts of the rocket remain of connected together throughout the en itire flight?
+TEAM'S SCHOOL/ORGANIZA IION: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: QUALIFIC CATION ATTEMPT # (Circle) 1 2 3 Did this rocket weigh less than 65 EMENTS (ALL MUST BE CIRC) gm at takeoff, with eggs and moto f different diameters, each at least 6 YES / NO Did all parts of the rocket remain connected together throughout the entire flight?
 YES / NO Did it use motors from the TARC approved list containing a total of no more than 80 N-sec total impulse?
-YES / NO Did it contain one Grade A large, raw hen's egg, and a TARC-approved altimeter?
-YES / NO Did this rocket make a safe flight and recovery under the TARC 2021 rules & NAR Safety Code?
-YES / NO Did the rocket land without any hu uman intervention?
-YES / NO Did the egg carried by the rocket re SCORING emain uncracked after the flight?
-YES / NO EXCESS ABOVE 43.00 SEC: TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS MULTIPLY EXCESS BY 4: TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS OR SHORTFALL BELOW 40.00 SEC: + AVERAGE TIME: MULTIPLY SHORTFALL BY 4: ·· + SEC HUNDREDTHS DIFFERENCE FROM 800 FEET:(NO NEGATIVES) ALTIMETER ALTITUDE: FEET (170 + FINAL SCORE (SUM) Put only "DQ" if any answers above are "no" SUPERVISING TEACHER/ADULT CERTIFICATION I certify that the student members of this team designed, built, and flew this rocket without my assistance and, to the best of my knowledge, without the assistance of any other adult or any person not on the team.
-I also certify that no more than the allowed number of official qualification flight attempts were made by this team, and that the team information on file at AIA is current.
-I understand that team membership can no longer be changed and only team members on file at AIA with valid parent consideration SIGNATURE: NAME: ADULT N.A.R.
-MEMBER OBS I certify that I am a Senior NAR member we that I am not related to any team members of ERVER CERTIFICATION who personally observed this flight, and the ab pove initials and scores are mine, based on my observ ganization, that this flight was conducted in complia vations.
-I certify SIGNATURE: PRINT NAME: PHONE: NAR NUMBER: CITY, STATE: EMAIL:
+YES / NO Did it contain two Grade A large, raw hen's eggs, mounted sideways, and a TARC-approved altimeter?
+YES / NO Did this rocket make a safe flight and recovery under the TARC 2022 rules & NAR Safety Code?
+YES / NO Did the rocket land without any human intervention?
+YES / NO Did the eggs carried by the rocket SCORING both remain uncracked after the flig ght?
+YES / NO TRACE # 1 (NAP ORGENIER) , EXCESS ABOVE 44.00 SEC: · TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS MULTIPLY EXCESS BY 4: · TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS OR SHORTFALL BELOW 41.00 SEC: + AVERAGE TIME: SEC HUNDREDTHS MULTIPLY SHORTFALL BY 4: DIFFERENCE FROM 835 FEET: HEGATIVES) ALTIMETER ALTITUDE: FEET FINAL SCORE (SUM) + · + assistance of any other adult or any person made by this team, and that the team information of the state of eam designed, built, and flew this rocket with not on the team.
+I also certify that no more to Put only "DQ" if any answers above that the allowed number of official qualification flid that team membership can no longer be changed a e, without the ght attempts were SIGNATURE: PRINT NAME: that I am not related to any team members who personally observed this flight, and the a bove initials and scores are mine, based on my obserganization, that this flight was conducted in complication flight before its liftoff.
+SIGNATURE: PRINT NAME: PHONE: NAD NIIMDED.
+CITY STATE: EMAII ·